debuggingfuture/shingo/README.md

 ______

+This software is provided as an open source project licensed under the terms of the MIT License.

 Copyright (c) 2023 Shibō Social Impact App

 Permission is hereby granted, free of charge, to any person obtaining a copy